okmechak/PyPRINSAS/README.md

 be assumed and the fractal dimension obtained.
 A utility for calculating scattering length density from the component oxides is included in the program.

+Source:
+Journal of Applied Crystallography
+ISSN 0021-8898
+PRINSAS – a Windows-based computer program for the processing and interpretation of small-angle scattering data tailored to the analysis of sedimentary rocks
+AlanL.Hinde

 ## Download Prebuild Packages
   TODO(add dowload links to patches)